Australian Government Bureau of Meteorology

 New Buildings 7 day forecast

-Today: Partly cloudy.
+Today: Mostly sunny.
+The chance of fog in the early morning.
 Slight chance of a shower in the afternoon and evening.
-The chance of a thunderstorm in the afternoon and evening, possibly severe.
-Damaging winds possible.
-Winds W/NW 15 to 25 km/h tending NW/SW 25 to 35 km/h in the middle of the day.
-Overnight temperatures falling to between 16 and 20 with daytime temperatures reaching 29 to 36.
+The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
+Light winds becoming E 15 to 20 km/h in the middle of the day then becoming light in the evening.
+Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching 29 to 35.

 Forecast for New Buildings (36.9477°S, 149.5748°E, 173m AMSL) Sat Sun Mon Tue Wed Thu Fri Summary